ericljx2020-gmail/lab-reports3/index.md

 ```

 # grep -c
 grep -c only return the number of lines in the file that contain the String passed.
+This is espeically useful in cases when you want to check if you use too many times of a specific word in essays or academic document.
+Also, when using `grep -c` in programming file, it tells you the habit of specific programmer, whether he uses more 'for loop' or 'while loop'.

 ## Examples
 ## 1. grep -c to find how many lines in Bahamas-History.txt contain government